Bonython

 Bonython displays a diverse mix of dwelling types, with a higher proportion of rental properties than the broader region

-In Bonython, as per the latest Census, 59.2% of dwellings were houses, with the remaining 40.8% comprising semi-detached homes, apartments, and other types.
-This contrasts with the Australian Capital Territory's (ACT) dwelling structure of 79.6% houses and 20.4% other dwellings.
-Home ownership in Bonython stood at 31.3%, mirroring the ACT average, with mortgaged properties making up 40.5% and rented dwellings comprising 28.2%.
-The median monthly mortgage repayment in Bonython was $1,950, lower than the ACT average of $2,000.
-The median weekly rent in Bonython was $445, compared to the ACT's $425.
-Nationally, Bonython's median monthly mortgage repayments were higher at $1,950 versus Australia's average of $1,863, while median weekly rents were substantially higher at $445 compared to Australia's figure of $375.
+The dwelling structure in Bonython, as per the latest Census evaluation, consisted of 59.2% houses and 40.8% other dwellings (semi-detached, apartments, 'other' dwellings).
+This contrasts with the Australian Capital Territory's figures of 79.6% houses and 20.4% other dwellings.
+Home ownership in Bonython was at 31.3%, aligning with the Australian Capital Territory average.
+The remaining dwellings were either mortgaged (40.5%) or rented (28.2%).
+The median monthly mortgage repayment in Bonython was $1,950, lower than the Australian Capital Territory average of $2,000.
+The median weekly rent figure for Bonython was $445, compared to the Australian Capital Territory's $425.
+Nationally, Bonython's median monthly mortgage repayments were higher at $1,950 versus the Australian average of $1,863, and rents were substantially above the national figure of $375 at $445.

 Frequently Asked Questions - Housing